 All that love and romance stuff I talked earlier is cool, but one thing that stimulates me more than the “pleasures of the flesh” (word to Jazzy Jeff) is something that stimulates my mind.
 Black Mirror is a known mind fuck and where it hits is when we see the two discussing the realities of the system.
 The girl asks, “what if that’s us and we’re stuck in a simulation?”

-That concept of a simulation is rather a tricky one because it says our entire existence is one giant sim and we’re all just pieces of it, like a grand theft auto character, who haven’t realized it yet because we believe it to be real.
-It’s tricky I say because it questions reality and everything we’ve led ourselves to believe about this world live.
+That concept is rather tricky because it says our entire existence is one giant sim and we’re just pieces in it, like a grand theft auto character who hasn’t realized it yet.
+It’s tricky I say because it questions reality and everything we’ve led ourselves to believe.
 Does it all really matter?
 The ills?
 The thrills?
 Etc?
 Love is just a chemical sensation I’m told.
 So does any of it even mean anything if everything is a simulation, like myself writing this post, essentially playing right into the pre-written script that is my life?
-It’s sounding a lot like The Adjustment Bureau in here again.
-But even if this is a simulation, like the guy said, “how would we know?”
+It’s sounding a lot like The Adjustment Bureau again.
+But even if this is a simulation, “how would we know?”

-This leads me to the ending, or at least near it, when we see the main guy check his “dragon radar” and it glitches out on him, driving down the long time he would have had dramatically.
-I didn’t understand that part personally because the A.I. said, “one sided observation has destabilized the expiry date.”
+This leads me to the ending, or at least near it when we see the main guy check his dragon radar and it glitches out on him, driving down his time dramatically.
+I didn’t understand that part personally because the A.I. said, “one-sided observation has destabilized the expiry date.”
 It might not have a meaning but it’s Black Mirror though, you know?
 Maybe the system was testing them because we hear the device say, “everything happens for a reason,” and maybe his viewing the radar and it flipping out is a test to him, and eventually her, to see if they go along and let it determine their lives or rebel and follow each other to the world’s end.

-However, as they came to a close realizing it is a simulation they’ve played 998 times, I have to ask this question.
-When it cuts to the party scene, was it like the end of Inception where it could be just another entrance to a simulation or the real thing and they, upon seeing each other again, had all their memories intact from before and knew what it was right then and there?
+However, as things come to a close and we see it is a simulation they’ve played 998 times, I have to ask these questions.
+When it cuts to the party scene was it like the end of Inception, where it could be just another entrance to a simulation?
+Or was it the real thing and upon seeing each other they had all of their memories intact and knew what it was right then and there?